yangshun/tech-interview-handbook/algorithms/README.md

 ## String

 - Please read the above tips on [Sequence](#sequence) because they apply to strings too.
-- Corner cases:
-  - Strings with only one distinct character.
 - Ask about input character set and case sensitivity.
 Usually the characters are limited to lower case Latin characters, i.e. a-z.
 - When you need to compare strings where the order isn't important (like anagram), you may consider using a hash map as a counter.
 If your language has a built-in `Counter` class like Python, ask to use that instead.
 - If you need to keep a counter of characters, a common mistake to make is to say that the space complexity required for the counter is O(n).
 The space required for a counter is O(1) not O(n), because the upper bound is the range of characters which is usually a fixed constant of 26 when the input set is just lower case Latin characters.